 If the employee has an idea, great!
-They should be able to bounce it off of their leader, but then it is the employee’s responsibility to the go and execute that idea.
+They should be able to bounce it off of their leader, but then it is the employee’s responsibility to go and execute that idea.

 But what if a leader has a hard time meddling and can’t seem to stop?

-The first thing is for them realize that they are doing it and that it’s a problem.
+The first thing is for them to realize that they are doing it and that it’s a problem.
 If the leader doesn’t see it as a problem, then the whole system will stay broken and become pointless.

 Next, they need to acknowledge that, yes, they could easily jump in and do that one job well, sometimes maybe better than the manager and sometimes maybe not, but that they put that manager in that position for a reason.